-Ohio: In April, the state of Ohio formed the Minority Health Strike Force, which will work with state leadership to address the virus’ disproportionate impact on people of color across the state.
+Ohio: The state of Ohio formed the Minority Health Strike Force, which will work with state leadership to address the virus’ disproportionate impact on people of color across the state.
 The task force is comprised of four subcommittees: Health Care, Education and Outreach, Data and Research, and Resources.
 The Ohio Department of Health has also created a new position that will work directly with local communities on their specific long-term health needs and Ohio’s response to COVID-19.
 They will also be responsible for collecting data to inform best practices and for helping to ensure the implementation of the Minority Health Strike Force’s short-term and long-term recommendations.

-Virginia: The commonwealth of Virginia has formed a Health Equity Work Group that is intentionally embedded into the state’s Uniform Command center addressing COVID-19.
+Virginia: The commonwealth of Virginia formed a Health Equity Work Group that is intentionally embedded into the state’s Uniform Command center addressing COVID-19.
 The 50-member Work Group, which acts as a cabinet-level mechanism and reports to the Health Equity Leadership Taskforce, is comprised of representatives from state agencies as well as advocacy and stakeholder groups, community members, and faith leaders.
 Both the Work Group and the Taskforce meet on a regular basis and work to apply a health equity lens to each phase of the state’s response, ranging from preparedness to mitigation to recovery.

 Incorporate equity metrics into the benchmarks used to determine progress and reopening decisions.

-Rhode Island: Rhode Island’s recovery plan – Reopening Rhode Island – incorporates equity into their gating requirement goals, including a provision that the state ensures that all communities have access to testing, particularly communities who have been disproportionately impacted.
+Rhode Island: Rhode Island’s recovery plan – Reopening Rhode Island – incorporates equity into its gating requirement goals, including a provision that the state ensures that all communities have access to testing, particularly communities who have been disproportionately impacted.
 As the state works to address COVID-19 and consider reopening plans, Governor Raimondo has also assembled an Equity Council comprised of state officials, advocacy partners, and health experts.